 In 2016 Servaas founded ‘in-Fusion‘, a consulting agency on disability and work.
 Though a side-activity, Servaas occasionally speaks, offers advisory services and writes blogs.

 Servaas had a booklet titled “Wil hij een snoepje..?”
 (Would he like a sweet…?) published in 2003.
 This collection of humoristic anecdotes of life in a wheelchair perhaps signified the start of a writing career.

-Servaas creates for the enjoyment of others, but also feels compelled to educate and dispel (mis)conceptions on disability.
+Primarily creating for the enjoyment of others, Servaas also feels compelled to educate and dispel (mis)conceptions on disability.
 But it is under his pseudonym Faas Kramer when all wicked creativity and sentiments of bigotry are unleashed.
 Those who know Servaas will recognise various personal experiences and biographical elements in Kramer’s books.